InnerSourceCommons/innersourcecommons.org/content/learn/research.md

 ### Results

-For the full results [State of InnerSource 2020](/documents/surveys/State.of.InnerSource.Report.2020.pdf)
+For the full results see the  [State of InnerSource 2020 Report](/documents/surveys/State.of.InnerSource.Report.2020.pdf).

 ### Authors